Minerals Council of Australia

 Gold producer St Barbara is also working towards gender equality by 2030 and has closed the pay gap, providing flexible work conditions to recruit and retain female staff.

 There are a lot more women working across all fields than in the past.
-Now there are no barriers.

 Will there be fewer mining jobs in the future because of automation?

 The adoption of technology including automation and robotics is changing the way certain jobs are being done and creating new roles.

 Most jobs will be enhanced because of automation and robotics.
 This includes improved safety for workers, more efficient work methods and innovation to improve quality.